-Current configuration settings reside on the Video Processor Frame (in the NV folder on the Compact Flash drive on the Processor Board).
-These settings affect GV switcher system operation.
+Current configuration settings for the GV K-Frame XP reside on the Video Processor Frame (in the NV folder on the Compact Flash drive on the Processor Board).
+These settings affect

+GV switcher system operation.
 When the Video Processor resets, these settings are read and enacted.
 Configuration settings can be saved to files and loaded back into the system at a later time to restore those operational settings.